1972 USC Trojans baseball team

 The 1972 USC Trojans baseball team represented the University of Southern California in the 1972 NCAA University Division baseball season.
-The team was coached Rod Dedeaux in his 31st season.
+The team was coached by Rod Dedeaux in his 31st season.

 The Trojans won the College World Series, defeating the Arizona State Sun Devils in the championship game, winning their third of five consecutive national championships, and fourth in five years.